CommunityToolkit/Aspire/docs/integrations/hosting-java.md

 ## Usage

 !!! note
-    This integration requires the your Java/Spring application to be compiled and build through Maven, Gradle or any other build tool that generates a JAR file.
+    This integration requires your Java/Spring application to be compiled and built through Maven, Gradle or any other build tool that generates a JAR file.

 ### Use the containerized Spring app

-There are high chances that your Spring apps have already been containerized.
-In this case, you can use the `JavaAppContainerResourceOptions` to define the containerized Spring app.
+There are chances that your Spring apps have already been containerized.
+In this case, use the `JavaAppContainerResourceOptions` to define the containerized Spring app.

 ```csharp
 var builder = DistributedApplication.CreateBuilder(args);